-(F)(2)(i) Cap on charter schools/enrollment: The Charter Schools Act places no limits on the number of charter schools in the State or the number of students who may attend charter schools (Exhibit VI.F(2)i-1).
-In fact, the Act expressly prohibits LEAs from placing moratoria on the number of charter schools in their LEAs and provides that authorizers may not place limits on enrollment at a specific school, except that a charter school and its authorizer may agree upon limits that are necessary to achieve the school's mission and goals or to stay within the school's physical capacity.
-As a result, 100 percent of the schools in the state may be charter schools, and 100 percent of students in Colorado may attend charter schools (see Exhibit VI.F(2)i-1 for CRS 22-30.5-109).
-Enrollment in charter schools has steadily increased each year, with approximately 66,000 students (approximately eight percent of the State's total public school enrollment) currently enrolled in the more than 150 charter schools across the state.
-Furthermore, Colorado has actively sought federal funds for charter schools and applies for Federal Charter School Grants to ensure sufficient start-up funds for new charter schools.
-The State has garnered a total of \$65 million in Federal Charter School Funds since 1998 and has used these funds to award grants to 178 charter schools cumulatively since 2004.
-The following tables demonstrate the total number of charter schools in Colorado broken out by authorizer type and school reform model:
+(F)(2)(i) Cap on Charter Schools/Enrollment:

+Colorado's Charter Schools Act places no limits on the number of charter schools in the State or the number of students who may attend charter schools.
+In fact, the Act expressly prohibits LEAs from placing moratoria on the number of charter schools in their LEAs, and provides that authorizers may not place limits on enrollment at a specific school.
+The exception is that a charter school and its authorizer may agree upon limits that are necessary to achieve the school's mission and goals or to stay within the school's physical capacity.
+As a result, 100% of the schools in Colorado may be charter schools, and 100% of Colorado's students may attend charter schools.

+Enrollment in charter schools has steadily increased each year, with approximately 66,000 students currently enrolled in the more than 150 charter schools across the State.
+This is approximately 8% of the State's total public school enrollment.
+Furthermore, Colorado has actively sought Federal funds for charter schools and applies for Federal charter school grants to ensure sufficient start-up funds for new charter schools.
+Since 1998, the State has garnered a total of \$65 million in Federal charter school funds and has used these funds to award grants to 178 charter schools cumulatively since 2004.
+The following tables demonstrate the total number of charter schools in Colorado, broken out by authorizer type and school reform model.